The fire restriction is no longer in effect for the Edson Forest Area.

 EDSON FOREST AREA FIRE DANGER RATING

-The wildfire danger in the Edson Forest Area remains LOW.
+The wildfire danger in the Edson Forest Area remains MODERATE.

 EDSON FOREST AREA WILDFIRE UPDATE

-EWF125 is BEING HELD 26 km south west of Grande Cache.
-The fire is 0.1 ha in size and determined to be caused by lightning.
+EWF125 is EXTINGUISHED 26 km south west of Grande Cache.
+The fire was 0.24 ha in size and determined to be caused by lightning.

 EWF124 is BEING HELD.
 The wildfire is 40 km south of Grande Cache on the border of Jasper National Park within the same burnt area of the 2015 Rock Slide wildfire.
 The fire is currently estimated to be 7.88 ha in size and determined to be caused by lightning.